unnatiash27/RecipeFinderEthnus/README.md

 To run the app locally, clone the repository and navigate to the root directory.
 Install dependencies using npm install.

+You will also need to create a .env.themealdb file in the root directory and set the following environment variables: REACT_APP_THE_MEAL_DB_API_KEY (You can get api key from https://www.themealdb.com/api.php)

-You will also need to create a .env file in the root directory and set the following environment variables:
+You will also need to create a .env file in the server directory and set the following environment variables: STRIPE_KEY (You can get api key from https://stripe.com/docs/api)

 ## Technologies Used